-Description Follow-up cross-sectional imaging CT or PET-CT is determined by stage, symptoms/clinical findings and suitability for therapy.
-Stage I and II (A and B) For patients with stage I or II A and B disease, routine surveillance imaging is not recommended if the patient is asymptomatic.
-Stage IIC, III and IV In asymptomatic patients, routine follow-up with contrast-enhanced CT of the chest, abdomen and pelvis \pm neck can be considered at 3- to 12-monthly intervals in the first 3-5 years as stratified by clinical stage and time from diagnosis.
-If there are equivocal findings on routine CT surveillance, PET-CT should be considered if it would influence a treatment change.
-If there is biopsy-proven local nodal, satellite or in transit recurrence or oligometastatic disease, PET-CT should be considered if the patient is a candidate for surgery, radiotherapy or systemic therapy.
-The PET-CT imaging request should be discussed at the MDM.
-Surveillance high-resolution brain imaging brain MRI or contrast-enhanced CT head should be considered in high-risk patients stage IIC, III B, C or D or IV at 3- to 12-monthly intervals in the first 3-5 years as stratified by clinical stage and time from diagnosis.
+Description Follow-up cross-sectional imaging (CT or PET-CT) is determined by stage, symptoms/clinical findings and suitability for therapy.
+Oligometastasis may be resectable or treated with radiotherapy.
+Asymptomatic metastases may be appropriate for immunotherapy with a curative intent.
+In New Zealand access to this is dependent on radiologically evaluable unresectable or metastatic disease.
+If patient factors/co-morbidities deem patients unfit for any further treatment, do not perform routine surveillance.
 Rationale These recommendations are made accepting that individual centre's resources and protocols may differ but should be considered as best practice.
-Body imaging The optimal cross-sectional imaging PET-CT or CT surveillance regime for high- risk melanoma remains controversial, and there is currently no international consensus.
+Refer Appendix 3 for example follow up schedule Body imaging The optimal cross-sectional imaging (PET-CT or CT) surveillance regime for high- risk melanoma remains controversial, and there is currently no international consensus.
 Even in high-risk melanoma patients, there are no high-quality data to indicate improved survival outcomes following routine follow-up cross- sectional imaging.
-It is generally agreed that PET-CT has superior diagnostic accuracy over conventional CT Xing et al 2011.
-In those clinical settings where CT findings are equivocal or there are clinical findings highly suspicious for recurrence, PET-CT results may alter the treatment course, particularly when surgery is being considered Schüle et al 2016.
+It is generally agreed that PET-CT has superior diagnostic accuracy over conventional CT (Xing et al 2011).
+In those clinical settings where CT findings are equivocal or there are clinical findings highly suspicious for recurrence, PET-CT results may alter the treatment course, particularly when surgery is being considered (Schüle et al 2016).
 There are, however, no prospective data that directly compare the two modalities with regard to the magnitude of differences in survival outcomes.
-For patients with thick melanomas that is, T4 tumours , baseline staging with PET-CT is controversial, due to low yield and high false-positive rate as discussed in Quality Statement 3.6 .
+For patients with thick melanomas (that is, T4 tumours), baseline staging with PET-CT is controversial, due to low yield and high false-positive rate (as discussed in Quality Statement 3.6 ).
 There are, however, significant relapse rates, particularly in patients with stage IIC disease.
-In a retrospective study of pathologic stage II patients by Lee et al 2017 , 46% of stage IIC patients relapsed, and of those, 52% of first relapses were systemic.
+In a retrospective study of pathologic stage II patients by Lee et al (2017), 46% of stage IIC patients relapsed, and of those, 52% of first relapses were systemic.
 Imaging detected relapse in 31% of these patients.
-Stage IIC patients notably relapsed earlier with a higher proportion of systemic metastases especially in lung and brain when compared to other stage II subgroups.
+Stage IIC patients notably relapsed earlier with a higher proportion of systemic metastases (especially in lung and brain) when compared to other stage II subgroups.
+Bleischer et al 2020 retrospective cohort study of Stage II melanoma patients reported that 27% of patients recurred and 27% of those recurrences were detected by surveillance imaging.
+Of those who recurred with Stage IIC melanoma, imaging detected recurrence in 44%.
+The National Institute for Health and Care (NICE) guidelines (July 2022) suggest considering baseline staging and surveillance CT imaging for stage IIB disease and offering staging and surveillance imaging for Stage IIC disease.